akira-cn/gl-renderer/README.md

 - textureCoord: The texture coordinates.
 - attributes: The attributes passed into the shaders.
 - uniforms: The changed uniform values.
+- instanceCount: Set instanceCount for webgl2 context to draw instanced arrays.

 index.vert